iamaoii/pahingalay-booking-system/README.md

 ## 🧠 Objectives

-- Apply Information Management concepts in a real-world web project.
+- Apply Information Management concepts in a practical hotel system.
-- Store and retrieve user data efficiently using a MySQL database.
+- Store, retrieve, and manage hotel data efficiently using MySQL.
-- Design a clean, user-friendly, and calming user experience.
+- Offer a user-friendly platform for booking and inquiries.
-- Collaborate as a team to develop a full-stack application.
+- Collaborate as a group using version control and clean project structure.

 ## 💻 Technologies Used